Akiiila11/DOM-Manipulation-Forms-Html/README.md

 # DOM Manipulation – HTML Form
-A simple HTML form project using JavaScript to demonstrate DOM manipulation.
+A simple HTML form using JavaScript to demonstrate DOM manipulation.